segment-anything-models-java/SAMJ-IJ/README.md

 1. **Install Fiji**: If you haven't already, download and install [Fiji](https://fiji.sc/).

 > [!IMPORTANT]
 > For MacOS users, if your Fiji instance is launched from the Downloads folder, SAMJ will not work!
-Move Fiji to another folder, Documents or DEsktop for example.
+Move Fiji to another folder, Documents or Desktop for example.
 2. **Install SAMJ Plugin**: Open Fiji and navigate to `Help > Update...`.
 In the `Manage update sites` window, and look for an update site named `SAMJ`, select it, click on `Apply and close` and then `Apply changes`.
 Finally restart Fiji.

    If you cannot find `SAMJ` among the update sites list click on `Add update site`/`Add unlisted site`, write `SAMJ` in the `Name` field and `https://sites.imagej.net/SAMJ/` in the `URL` field.
 Click on `Apply and close`, click on `Apply changes` and restart Fiji.